 In the U.S., cover letters are often included with a resume.

-They give you an advantage over other candidates for several reasons, including:
+Although not always required, they are strongly recommended because they give you an advantage for several reasons, including:

 - Adding a personal touch: A cover letter allows you to introduce yourself in a more personal manner, going beyond the bullet points of your resume to tell a compelling story about your career journey and aspirations.
 This personal touch can make you more memorable to hiring managers.